When you choose the permanent magnetic materials, you need to consider the following aspects:

 • Magnetic force lines always enter or exit a magnetic material at right angles to the surface.

-• All ferromagnetic materials have limited capacity for power lines.
-When they reached their limit, they behave as if they were not there, such as an airspace or similar.
+• All ferromagnetic materials have a limited capacity for power lines.
+When they reached their limit, they behave as if they were not there, such as airspace or similar.

 • Always pay attention to the working temperature of the material you need.